Early Morning Range Breakouts – 4 Trading Strategies

 Volumes are crucial when trading breakouts.
 Thus, volumes should always be displayed on our chart for any breakout day trading strategy.
 It is up to you which volume tool you are going to use – VWMAs, VI, Net Volume, Volume Oscillator, etc. In my opinion, the cleanest way to display trading volumes is by using the plain vanilla volume indicator.

-The EMRB + Trend Lines opening range breakout strategy is very easy to understand and perform.
-Yet, it is basic and sometimes the signals it provides might not be enough.
+The EMRB + Trend Lines opening range breakout indicator strategy is very easy to understand and perform.
+It is basic and sometimes the signals it provides might not be enough.

-The EMRB strategy I like combines a VWMA and the SMA.
-This strategy will keep us in trades long enough to catch the bulk of the trend and since the VWMA is a volume based MA, it gives us a better picture about the current volume of the equity.
+The EMRB strategy I like the best is the combination of the VWMA and SMA.
+This strategy will keep us in trades long enough to catch the bulk of the trend.

-- Some of the successful EMRB trading strategies include pairing with the following indicators:
+Some of the successful EMRB trading strategies include pairing with the following indicators:

-Each of these three strategies also includes a volume indicator.
+Each of these four strategies also includes a volume indicator.

-- Each of these three strategies is profitable if executed properly.
+Each of these four strategies is profitable if executed properly.

 I recommend a trading combination of EMRB + VWMA + SMA